 - Spread the eggless blueberry buckle batter in an even layer in the prepared pan.

-- Top the batter with the crumb topping and lightly press the crumb so it sticks to the batter.
+- Top the batter with the crumb topping, then lightly press it into the batter so it sticks.

 - Bake for 38-42 minutes or until a skewer inserted into the center comes out clean.